At Kaiser Permanente, we use the fecal immunochemical test (FIT) to test for colorectal cancer.

-For the FIT, there are no special instructions to prepare for the test.
+For the FIT, there are no special instructions or advance planning needed to prepare for the test.

 Your doctor or nurse will give you a testing kit to take home, or you may call your doctor's office to have a kit mailed to you.
 Directions are included in the testing kit.
-You will be collecting a stool sample at home.
+You will be collecting a small stool sample at home.
 It's very important that you follow the directions in the kit to get the most accurate results.

 General instructions to follow with any home test include:

 Once you have finished the test, mail the sample within 3 days of collection.
 Use the postage paid envelope included with your kit.

 You will receive your test results by mail.
 If you have registered for Personal Online Services and get your care at a Group Health Medical Centers clinic, you also can see your results online as soon as they are available.